Skip to main content

 Stephan, Germany

-The difference between unstructured water and Analemma Water was already very noticeable when drinking it.
-So I did this little experiment to see for myself the results on plants.
-I bought a bag of seeds from the garden section of a store nearby.
-I’ve planted them in the same soil.
-The only difference: the green pot was watered with untreated tap water and the black pot with the same water, but treated with the Analemma water wand.
-Right at the beginning there was alerady a slight…
+The difference between unstructured water and analemma water was already very clear when drinking it.
+So I did this little experiment to see the results on plants with my own eyes.
+I bought a bag of seeds in the gardening section of a store near me.
+I planted them in the same soil.
+The only difference was that the green pot was watered with untreated tap water and the black pot was treated with the same water but with the Analemma water stick.
+In the beginning, the black pot had a slight growth…

 Wieteke, Netherlands

-About a month ago, I bought an Analemma water wand.
-I had heard your story on several podcasts and it resonated with me SO much that I finally decided to buy one.
-In the first few weeks, I never drank so much water in my life.
-It was like I needed to replenish myself!
-Now it has stabilized, but I still drink more water than ever before.
-And I take the water wand with me everywhere I go.
-I feel more grounded and somehow there is more peace and clarity.
-My children and my partner also love the…
+About a month ago I bought an Analemma water wand.
+I had heard your story on various podcasts and it touched me so much that I finally decided to buy one.
+In the first few weeks, I drank more water than I ever had in my life.
+Even today, I drink water more consciously than before and take my water bottle with me everywhere.
+My children and my partner also really like the water.

 Beau, Netherlands